 The Covid-19 pandemic has exacerbated the circumstances of many children, young people and families, and we are now seeing a significant rise in the number of those experiencing challenges with their mental health and wellbeing.
-In response to this a multistakeholder Healthier Minds Service approach aligned to school communities has been developed to identify and ensure delivery of mental wellbeing support to promote children and families' recovery.
-This will work alongside our existing suite of support for families including the Family Wellbeing Service which links to GP practices and the CAMHS service.
+In response to this a multi-stakeholder Healthier Minds Service approach aligned to school communities has been developed to identify and ensure delivery of mental wellbeing support to promote children and families' recovery.
+This will work alongside our existing Family Wellbeing Service which links to GP practices and the CAMHS service.
 In addition, our Healthier Minds Framework is an evidence-based guide for children, young people, families and practitioners, outlining ways to support mental wellbeing in a holistic way and provides information about service and resources that can help at different stages in time.